 Flooding is a common experience in monsoonal regions of South East Asia, where diverse flood regimes have for centuries shaped agrarian and fisheries-based livelihoods.

-Southeast Asia is also a very mobile region; many households pursue domestic and trans-national migration strategies for reasons that range from diversifying income sources, including across different locations (i.e. multi-local livelihoods), to spreading household risks related to environmental, economic and political shocks.
-Whilst regular seasonal floods are often beneficial in rural areas, where livelihood strategies adapt to “living with floods”, in urban-centric public discourse floods are often framed as being catastrophic and in need of control.
-In relation to migration, unmanaged destructive floods provoke alarmist discourses that raise the specter of mass migration through displacement, and associated prejudices towards those displaced.
+Southeast Asia is a very mobile region; many households pursue domestic and trans-national migration strategies for reasons that range from diversifying income sources, including across different locations (i.e. multi-local livelihoods), to spreading household risks related to environmental, economic and political shocks.
+Whilst regular seasonal floods are often beneficial in rural areas, where livelihood strategies adapt to “living with floods”, in recent public discourse, the link between flooding and migration is most often made with regard to catastrophic flood events.
+News images and personal experience of frequent and intense weather-related flood events in the region’s low-lying megacity and delta regions in recent years has contributed to a perceived link between extreme environmental events and mass migration through displacement.

 The project is undertaken in collaboration with: